Last Updated: Mar 8, 2017

 - American Speech-Language-Hearing Association Journals (ASHA)

 full-text journal database includes: the American Journal of Audiology, the American Journal of Speech-Language Pathology, the Journal of Speech, Language, and Hearing Research, and Language, Speech, and Hearing Services in Schools.
 1936- 3 years ago.
 For access to current issues, please search the journal by title in the Journals list.
+Perspectives SIG (Special Interest Groups) Archives prior to 2016 is also available in this collection.

 (EBSCO) PsycINFO contains more than 1.8 million citations and summaries of journal articles, book chapters, books, dissertations and technical reports, in the the multidisciplinary field of behaviorial science and mental health.
 (PsycInfo links to full text articles in PsycArticles and other EBSCO databases)